How Long After a Demand Letter Can I Expect Settlement?

 What Happens if You Reject a Settlement Offer?

 This is a common negotiation strategy.
 Each side will extend offers and counteroffers that are lower or higher than what the other is willing to accept.
-Each rejection will bring negotiations closer to a number that will satisfy both sides.
+Each counteroffer may move negotiations closer to a number that works for both sides.
+If the insurance company refuses to provide a reasonable settlement, though, it may be necessary to take your case to trial instead.

 Can You Send Another Demand Letter After Getting a Settlement?